Villalba, Sicily

 Villalba (Sicilian: Villarba) is a comune (municipality) in the Province of Caltanissetta in the Italian region Sicily, located about 51 km northwest of Caltanissetta, about 98 km southeast of Palermo and 68 km from Agrigento.
 As of 31 December 2004, it had a population of 1,852 and an area of 41.5 km2.
-It rises over an internal hilly area, 620 meters above sea-level.
+It rises over an internal hilly area, 620 metres above sea-level.

-The name Villalba has Spanish origins, and it means "the white city" because of town's white houses.
+The name Villalba has Spanish origins, and it means "the white city" because of the town's white houses.
 Villalba is known for the cultivation of cereals, grapes, vegetables, tomatoes, and lentils.
 The Sagra del Pomodoro (tomato festival) is held every year in the month of August.

 Villalba borders the following municipalities: Cammarata, Castellana Sicula, Marianopoli, Mussomeli, Petralia Sottana, Polizzi Generosa, Vallelunga Pratameno.

 History

 Since the 17th century, the fief was owned by the Miccichè family.
 In 1751, it was acquired by Nicolò Palmieri Calafato, who also obtained the approval to populate the area.
 The first houses were constructed in 1763.

 During the 18th century the town experienced a remarkable urban and architectural growth.
 There are various important monuments, such as the Chiesa Madre built in 1700, and the Chiesa della Concezione erected in 1795, preserving a statue by artist Filippo Quattrocchi (first half of the 18th century).
 Noteworthy is the Palace of baron Nicolò Palmieri Morillo, built during the 18th century.